giantswarm/releases/aws/v19.3.3/README.md

 This is a patch release that fixes an issue with clusters running in IMDSv2 mode only.
 If you are not using IMDSv2 only mode, you can skip this release.

+As a reminder, enabling `IMDS v2` only support for the EC2 instances can be set via an annotation `alpha.aws.giantswarm.io/metadata-v2: required` on `AWSMachineDeployment` (for nodepools) and to `AWSControlPlane` (for control-plane nodes).
+The setting can be either configured before the upgrade or can be triggered to be effective with nodes rollout.

 ## Change details